DIRACGrid/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/DevelopingAgents/index.rst

 Let us walk through this code to see which elements should be provided.

 First comes the documentation string describing the service purpose and behavior.
-It is followed by the ''__RCSID__'' global module variable which we have already seen in the services part.
+It is followed by the ``__RCSID__`` global module variable which we have already seen in the services part.

 Several import statements will be clear from the subsequent code.

 The Agent name is SimplestAgent.
-The *initialize* method is called once when the Agent is created.
+The ``initialize`` method is called once when the Agent is created.
 Here one can put creation and initialization of the global variables if necessary. **Please not that the __init__ method cannot be used when developing an Agent.
 It is used to intialize the module before it can be used**

-Now comes the definition of the *execute* method.
+Now comes the definition of the ``execute`` method.
 This method is executed every time Agent runs.
 Place your code inside this method.
-Other methods can be defined in the same file and used via *execute* method.
-The result must always be returned as an *S_OK* or *S_ERROR* structure for the *execute* method.
+Other methods can be defined in the same file and used via ``execute`` method.
+The result must always be returned as an ``S_OK`` or ``S_ERROR`` structure for the ``execute`` method.
 The previous example will execute the same example code in the Services section from within the agent.

 Default Agent Configuration parameters